tardis-sn/tardis/docs/configuration.rst

 .. :currentmodule:: tardis.config_reader

 TARDIS uses the `YAML markup language <https://en.wikipedia.org/wiki/YAML>`_ for its configuration files.
 There are several sections which allow different settings for the different aspects of the TARDIS calculation.
+An example configuration file can be downloaded :download:`here <example_configs/full_configuration.yml>`.

 .. warning::
     One should note that currently floats in YAML need to be specified in a special format: